hessammehr/hessammehr.github.io/CV.md

 ## Grants and awards

+### *Living proof* (£20k, Co-investigator) <span>Trust Everything Everywhere pre-programme discovery project | 2026</span>
+Investigating how complex molecular processes can be used as the basis for a molecular "chain of trust".

 ### Digital Discovery Emerging Investigator <span>RSC Digital Discovery Journal | 2025</span>
 Nominated as a Digital Discovery Emerging Investigator: "an up-and-coming researcher making a significant contribution to accelerated science using machine learning, robotics, AI or quantum computing".
 Invited to contribute to forthcoming themed collection.